embroider-build/ember-auto-import/docs/upgrade-guide-2.0.md

 1. first, try not to need custom webpack config by
    - working with us to make a first-class API in ember-auto-import that does the thing you need in a declarative way
    - fixing upstream bugs in libraries so they will build correctly without custom config
-2. if you do need custom webpack config, document for your users what versions of ember-auto-import (in the app) you support.
+2. if you do need custom webpack config, document for your users what versions of ember-auto-import and webpack (in the app) you support.

 We will not automatically error if an addon using ember-auto-import 1.0 emits custom webpack config in an app using ember-auto-import 2.0, because after a review I believe the vast majority of cases in the wild will actually work fine.
 But in general, we can't _guarantee_ that will work across any future major releases.